Braided anti-flexible bialgebras: Cocycle bicrossproducts of anti-flexible bialgebras

 \item[(CBB4)] $(\id-\tau)(x\li\ot x\lii y+xy\li\ot y\lii-y\li\ot y\lii x-yx\li\ot x\lii)$\\ $+(\id-\tau)(x\boo\ot(x\bi\trr y)+(x\trl y\boi)\ot y\boo-y\boo\ot(y\bi\trr x)-(y\trl x\boi)\ot x\boo)=0$. \end{enumerate} \end{definition}

 The next theorem says that we can obtain an ordinary anti-flexible bialgebra from two cocycle braided anti-flexible bialgebras. \begin{theorem} Let $A$, $H$ be cocycle braided anti-flexible bialgebras, $(A, H)$ be a cocycle cross product system and a cycle cross coproduct system.
 Then the cocycle cross product algebra and cycle cross coproduct coalgebra fit together to become an ordinary anti-flexible bialgebra if and only if $(A, H)$ forms a cocycle double matched pair.
-We will call it the cocycle bicrossproduct anti-flexible bialgebra and denote it by $A^{P}_{\sigma}\# {}^{Q}_{\theta}H$. \end{theorem} \begin{proof} We firstly need to check the compatibility condition $\Delta((a, x) (b, y))+\tau\Delta((b, y) (a, x))=(b,y)\cdot \tau \Delta(a,x)+\tau\Delta(b,y)\cdot(a,x)+\Delta(a,x)\bullet(b,y)+(a,x)\bullet\Delta(b,y)$.
-The left hand side is equal to
+We will call it the cocycle bicrossproduct anti-flexible bialgebra and denote it by $A^{P}_{\sigma}\# {}^{Q}_{\theta}H$. \end{theorem}